 Mauritius isn’t just about beaches.
-If you can tear yourself away from the exotic sands for just a second; Mauritius has a ton of activities, historic sights and lush forests.
-So book your plane ticket, grab that beachfront hotel room, rent a car, use our tips for driving in Mauritius, and hit these ten great spots!
+If you can tear yourself away from the exotic sands for just a second; there are many things to do in Mauritius including activities, historic sights and lush forests.
+So book your plane ticket, grab that beachfront hotel room, rent a car, and hit these ten great spots!

 1. Grand Bassin